SrujanMule/IVP_Project/README.md

       • Focal Loss over the first 3 class of questions since the model was expected to do well at the very least on the topmoost nodes (Class 1.1, 1.2, 1.3) to           classify the galaxies broadly into the 3 cateogories.
 This loss helps the model pay more attention to the examples that are difficult to learn, and take          care of any class imbalance in the data.
 (The 3rd class had extremely low number of datapoints)
       • The KL-Divergence was used only over the first 3 classes as well.

   A weighted average of these functions was used the final loss function.
-The weights were dynamically alloted based on the valeus of each loss so equal            attention was paid to reduce all of them.
+The weights were dynamically alloted based on the values of each loss so equal            attention was paid to reduce all of them.

 2. I have employed Group Normalization technique inspired from the winning solution of the challenge (https://sander.ai/2014/04/05/galaxy-zoo.html), where the       probabilities of each class of questions are noramlized to sum to 1.
 This is obatined after applying ReLU over outputs of the network, during normalization.